-Dog nail grinders with a faster grinding speed wear down the nail more quickly, but give you less control.
+Dog nail grinders with a faster grinding speed wear down the nail more quickly but give you less control.
 Models with a slower grinding speed are easier to control but take longer to grind down each nail.
 The best dog nail grinders have two-speed motors, so you can start quickly to grind down the bulk of the nail then switch to the slower mode as you approach the quick to minimize the chance of wearing your dog's nails down too far, which could cause some pain and bleeding.

 The grinding bit is the part of the dog nail grinder that you use to grind your dog's nail.
 It's also sometimes called a grinding drum.
 Dog nail grinders either have diamond bits (which are made from stainless steel, not diamonds) or use sanding bands that go around the bit.
 As a rule, those with diamond bits are more effective, but those that use high-quality sanding bands are good, too.
 The benefits of diamond bits are that they tend to last far longer and they can be removed and washed or sanitized.

-A large number of dog nail grinders have a grinder cover which fits over the grinding bit.
+A large number of dog nail grinders have a grinder cover that fits over the grinding bit.
 This cover is designed to direct how you grind your dog's nails so you don't come at them from the wrong angle.
 As such, they're great for newbies to the world of dog nail grinding who might not be comfortable using a grinder without some assistance.
 The grinder cover may have a couple of openings of different sizes for tackling larger and smaller nails.